adrys-lab/access-log-monitor-service/README.md

 ```
 service:
     reader:
         file-name: /tmp/access.log                              --> defines the input access log file.
-    schedulers:
         alert:
-          enabled: true                                     --> MILLIS - enables the alerts or not.
-If set to false, there will be no Alerts displays in the log/json
-          delay: 10000                                      --> MILLIS - defines how often the alerts are dispatched (to be displayed).
-          initial-delay: 12000                              --> MILLIS - the initial delay for the alerts. set to 12sec
             time-window: 120                                    --> SECONDS - defines the time window/range on which the alerts will be computed
             threshold: 10                                       --> defines what is the threshold to determine/compute if there is hightraffic/recover or not.
+    schedulers:
         stats:
             enabled: true                                       --> enables the stats or not.
 If set to false, there will be no Stats displays in the log/json
             delay: 10000                                        --> MILLIS - defines how often the stats are dispatched (to be displayed)
 adapters:
     log:
         enabled: true                                           --> enables the output in LOG format. if set to false, stats and alerts will not be dispatched/displayed to the LOG format.
     json:
         enabled: true                                           --> enables the output in JSON format. if set to false, stats and alerts will not be dispatched/displayed to the JSON format.
         file-name: './json/access-log-monitor-service.json'     --> determines the ouput JSON filename/path.
 ```

 ## Model decisions
-* Just the LogLines and LogStats are persisted, no need for persist Alerts (also thought to do it but not much benefit on it, just for debugging and historic purposes maybe).
-* Decided to make UNIQUE CONSTRAINT in LogLine for the full Log Line -> no exactly/identical log lines are allowed.
-* Sequence ID is autogenerated in the DDBB side
-    * This allows to not consider a new Entity until its definetely persisted (so not considering log lines that are still in Hibernate-proxy memory, cause Sequence ID is generated on the pre-commit phase).
-* Configured Database Index for Log Stats, column `insert_time`, to speed-up searches with dates between (used by `HttpAccessLogAlertServiceImpl` which retrieve Stats by `insert_time` between).
-* Data is retrieved from Database Paginated and with Chunk to not overload the DataBase neither Java Heap.
 * The Log Line data look like:

 ```
-line,
 host,
 identifier,
 user,
-dateTime,
+insertTime,     --> the concrete time when the log line has been parsed.
+dateTime,       --> the data contained inside the logline.
 httpMethod,
 resource,
 protocol,